IGH Advisory Committee

 Rosanne Haggerty

-Father Dennis H. Holtschneider, CM, is president of the Association of Catholic Colleges and Universities (ACCU).
+Father Dennis H. Holtschneider, CM, is Cardinal Joseph Bernardin Fellow of Church Leadership at Catholic Theological Union in Chicago and a principal with Nygren Consulting.
 A Vincentian priest, Fr.
 Holtschneider was president of DePaul University, the nation’s largest Catholic university from 2004-2017.
 He chaired the board of Ascension, the Church’s largest Catholic health system from 2008-2017, and from 2017-2019, served fulltime as its executive vice president and chief operations officer.
+From 2019-2004, he served as president of the Association of Catholic Colleges and Universities, the membership association for all Catholic universities in the United States.

-A Detroit native, Fr. holds a doctorate in administration, planning, and social policy from Harvard University and is a faculty member for several higher education leadership programs at the Harvard Graduate School of Education, as well as the Boston College Institute for Administrators in Catholic Higher Education.
+A Detroit native, Fr. holds a doctorate in administration, planning, and social policy from Harvard University.
+He a faculty member in Harvard’s Programs in Professional Education and the Boston College Institute for Administrators in Catholic Higher Education.

 Robert Karpinski, Assoc.
 VP for Academic Initiatives, Office of the Provost, DePaul University, is pictured in a studio portrait Tuesday, September 13, 2016.
 (DePaul University/Jeff Carrion)